 Factors That Affect a Maltipoos Lifespan

 Many different factors contribute to a dog’s health and lifespan.
-Some of these factors can be reduced through proper care while others are unavoidable.
+Some of these factors can be mitigated through proper care while others are inevitable.
 Below we will discuss some of these major factors and what you can do to help extend the life of your own Maltipoo.

 Breeder Genetic and Health Testing